I grew up in the 80s in a large single-parent family in the East End of London not far from where I live now.

 I had to take back control and get back to that young girl who wanted adventures and excitement and a challenge.

-Bit by bit I started to rebuild my life.
+I started to rebuild my life.

-Over time I turned my popular blog The Fat Girls Guide to Running into a coaching business, and in 4 years went from an absolute nobody to one of the most influential running experts in the sport, coaching more than 10,000 women through my online programmes and challenges, running hundreds of races around the world.
+I turned my popular blog The Fat Girls Guide to Running into a coaching business, and in 4 years went from an absolute nobody to one of the most influential running experts in the sport, coaching more than 10,000 women through my online programmes and challenges, running hundreds of races around the world.

 I had also started doing stuff on TV and motivational talks on wider issues around health and happiness,